fahaihi/NNLCB/README.md

 |D28|[ERR7091247](https://www.ncbi.nlm.nih.gov/sra/ERR7091247)|genome|1926041160 |A collection of genomics sequencing dataset with FastQ format|

 ## Algorithms Details
-In our comparison examinations, we benchmarked 8 advanced general-purpose NN-based compressors Cmix, NNCP, Lstm-compress, DeepZip, DZip, TRACE, PAC, LLMZip and 8 traditional methods Gzip, PBzip2, XZ, BSC, SnZip, Lzma2, and PPMD, LZ4.
+In our comparison examinations, we benchmarked 8 advanced general-purpose NN-based compressors Cmix, NNCP, Lstm-compress, DeepZip, DZip, TRACE, PAC, LLMZip and 9 traditional methods Gzip, PBzip2, XZ, BSC, SnZip, Lzma2, and PPMD, LZ4, and X3.

 All experiments were conducted on a GPU server equipped with 4 * Intel Xeon Silver 4310 CPUs (2.10 GHz, 48 cores in total), 4* NVIDIA GeForce RTX 4090 GPUs (16,384 CUDA cores, 24 GB of GPU memory), and 128 GB of DDR4 RAM.
 The server runs the operating system Ubuntu 20.04.6 LTS.